 It is illegal to:

-● sell a knife of any kind to anyone under 18 years old (16 to 18 year olds in Scotland can buy cutlery and kitchen knives)
+● sell a knife of any kind to anyone under 18 years old unless it has a manual folding blade less than 3 inches long (16 to 18 year olds in Scotland can buy cutlery and kitchen knives)

 ● carry a knife in public without good reason - unless it’s a knife with a folding blade 3 inches long (7.62 cm) or less, eg a Swiss Army knife

 ● carry, buy or sell any type of banned knife.

 ● use any knife in a threatening way (even a legal knife, such as a Swiss Army knife).

 Examples of good reasons to carry a knife in public can include: